Bertrandus Vaqueras: Music

 Most of Vaqueras' works are found in manuscripts from the papal chapel.
 In the archives are two masses, two settings of the Credo, three motets, and one chanson.
-Of all his preserved music, Domine non secundum peccata is the only sacred work to be printed<.ref name=":0" /> The text from this motet was also set by Josquin, his contemporary at the Sistine Chapel.
+Of all his preserved music, Domine non secundum peccata is the only sacred work to be printed.
+The text from this motet was also set by Josquin, his contemporary at the Sistine Chapel.
 It is believed that Vaqueras' version of the motet came first and Josquin edited it later.